n3wt0n/AzurePipelinesDecoratorSamples/Advanced/README.md

   - _Post_: this decorators run after any other task in the pipeline
   - _PrePost_: this decorators run before and after any other task in the pipeline
 - __TASK__: the actual operation(s) that the decorator performs

+### Decorator-specific information

+Check the README in each Decorator folder to know more about what each Decorator does.